kgdunn/matlab-R-tutorial/r-tutorial/r-tutorial.rst

 	abline(h=c(-2,2), lty=2, col="red")
 	identify(rstudent(model))

 Recall the cut-offs are at :math:`\pm 2` and contain 95% of the data (1 in 20 observations will naturally lie outside these limits).
 Observations 4 and 21 lie outside the limits and should be investigated.
+Specifically observation 4 is under-predicted (error = observed - predicted), while observation 21 is over-predicted.

 Was there anything extra going on with those observations?
 Can another variable be included into the model that will reduce the size of the residuals for those points?

 .. figure:: images/rstudent-stackloss.png
 	:alt:	images/rstudent-stackloss.png